AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Related Work

-Emami et al. \cite{emami2025llm} address the challenges of DRL in Search and Rescue (SAR) missions and suggest an ICL-based Data Collection Scheduling (ICLDC) scheme to create task descriptions and adaptive UAV schedules.
+Emami et al.~\cite{emami2025llm} address the challenges of DRL in search-and-rescue (SAR) missions and propose an ICL-assisted Data Collection Scheduling (ICLDC) scheme to create task descriptions and adaptive UAV schedules.
 They also evaluate the robustness of ICLDC against jailbreaking attacks.
-In another paper, Emami et al. \cite{emami2025prompts} provide guidance for utilizing LLM-enabled ICL at the network edge to generate adaptive natural language-based task guidance for UAV tasks such as path planning and velocity control to improve network performance.
-Furthermore, Emami et al. \cite{emami2025frsicl} apply LLM-enabled ICL to optimize sensor transmission and UAV velocity in UAV-assisted wildfire monitoring to minimize Age of Information (AoI).
-Their FRSICL framework dynamically generates velocities and data collection schedules in real-time using natural language task descriptions and environmental feedback, eliminating the need for extensive retraining.
-Zhou et al. \cite{zhou2024large2} present an LLM-enabled ICL algorithm for base station transmission power control that can handle both discrete and continuous states; their approach outperforms state-of-the-art DRL algorithms.
-In another work, Zhou et al. \cite{zhou2024large} provide a detailed investigation of various prompting techniques, including ICL, chain-of-thought, and self-refinement, and suggest new prompting schemes for network optimization.
-The case studies confirm their satisfactory performance.
-Dong et al. \cite{dong2022survey} present a review of ICL in which techniques, including training and prompt design strategies, are discussed.
-Performance evaluation shows superior task-specific metrics and robust defense against cyber threats.
-Zhan et al. \cite{zhang} design and compare three ICL methods to improve the performance of LLMs for fully automatic network intrusion detection.
-Abbas et al. \cite{abbas} suggest utilizing the ICL capability of LLMs to solve low-volume wireless tasks without training or fine-tuning.
+In another paper, Emami et al.~\cite{emami2025prompts} investigate the use of LLM-assisted ICL at the network edge to generate adaptive natural-language task guidance for UAV tasks such as path planning and velocity control, with the aim of improving network performance.
+Furthermore, Emami et al.~\cite{emami2025frsicl} apply LLM-assisted ICL to optimize sensor transmission and UAV velocity in UAV-assisted wildfire monitoring to minimize age of information (AoI).
+Their FRSICL framework dynamically generates velocities and data-collection schedules in real time using natural-language task descriptions and environmental feedback, eliminating the need for extensive task-specific retraining of the LLM.
+Zhou et al.~\cite{zhou2024large2} present an LLM-assisted ICL algorithm for base-station transmission-power control that can handle both discrete and continuous states; their approach outperforms state-of-the-art DRL algorithms.
+In another work, Zhou et al.~\cite{zhou2024large} provide a detailed investigation of various prompting techniques, including ICL, chain-of-thought, and self-refinement, and propose new prompting schemes for network optimization.
+The case studies demonstrate the effectiveness of the proposed schemes.
+Dong et al.~\cite{dong2022survey} present a review of ICL in which training and prompt-design strategies are discussed.
+Zhang et al.~\cite{zhang} design and compare three ICL methods to improve the performance of LLMs for fully automatic network-intrusion detection.
+Abbas et al.~\cite{abbas} suggest utilizing the ICL capability of LLMs to solve low-volume wireless tasks without task-specific training or fine-tuning of the LLM.